Optimizing Body Temperature and Thyroid Function with Hormones, Botanicals and Nutrition

 The American Board of Restorative Medicine is a program committee that oversees the certification and maintenance of certification for medical providers in Restorative Medicine.

-Medical Providers that pass the exam and meet all of the requirements above will be mailed a certificate toward the end of October.
-You will want to become a member of AARM to be part of our referral program and get listed as a Certified Restorative Medicine Provider on RestorativeMedicine.org and WilsonsSyndrome.com.
+Medical Providers that pass the exam and meet all of the requirements above will be mailed a certificate.
+You will need to be a member of AARM to be part of our referral program and be listed as a Provider with Certification in T3 Therapy on RestorativeMedicine.org and WilsonsSyndrome.com.